1. Articles

 Gustaw Dudek guided us through his recommendations related to the creation of dashboard mockups during the requirements gathering and testing processes of a project, to then transform them into beautiful and efficient dashboards.

 Power BI dashboards are attractive and mindblowing.
-Interactivity capability is one of the first things that make these dashboards so interesting and useful, along with other Power BI characteristics like the ability to share reports only with different levels of access by user.
-However, Power BI may not always be accessible to all the teams - lack of knowledge and cost could be two reasons.
-Chandoo explains that the core functionality that exists in Power BI to allow for the chart interactivity, also exists in Excel, and since Excel is a tool with which most users are more familiar, and it does not require any extra license other than a regular Microsoft license, knowing how to add extra interactivity to the “regular” Excel charts, can be the way to go in some scenarios.
+Interactivity capability is one of the first things that make these dashboards so interesting and useful, along with other Power BI characteristics like the ability to share reports with different levels of access by user.
+However, Power BI may not always be accessible to all the teams - lack of knowledge and cost could be two of the reasons.
+Chandoo explains that the core functionality that exists in Power BI to allow for chart interactivity, also exists in Excel, and since Excel is a tool with which most users are more familiar, and it does not require any extra license other than a regular Microsoft license, knowing how to add extra interactivity to the “regular” Excel charts, can be the way to go in some scenarios.

 Chandoo also showed the behind-the-scenes techniques that he used to create other interactive visuals in Excel.
 These involved conditional formatting, in-cell checkboxes and several functions, including dynamic array functions like GROUPBY, FILTER, CHOOSECOLS, MAP and LAMBDA.

-Charts are useful for decision makers because they can represent your data visually and convey a story, or detect patterns or values outside the norm in a much faster way than when looking through the numbers only.
+Charts are useful for decision makers because they can represent data visually and convey a story, or help detect patterns or values outside the norm in a much faster way than when looking through the numbers only.

 Sessions like Chandoo’s presentation provide the big picture to those who are still at the beginning of their learning journey in Excel, showing them the different learning directions they may need to look into to evolve their skills.
 This session also highlights the power of Excel and the things one can achieve with it when we are knowledgeable and get creative.